arpoch/Comfr/README.md

 1. **Client Side**

    * [*WebRTC*](https://tools.ietf.org/html/rfc7478) is used for establishing peer-peer connection between clients. [*WebSocket Protocol*](https://tools.ietf.org/html/rfc6455) is used for signalling purpose and sending files to and from the server for storage.
-   * The client side will installed as an extension on the browser thus making it compatible with different desktop browsers such as Chrome, Firefox.
+   * The client side will be installed as an extension on the browser thus making it compatible with different desktop browsers such as Chrome, Firefox.
 2. **Server Side**

    * For now an Android app is used to fulfil the purpose of a server using [*WebSocket Protocol*](https://tools.ietf.org/html/rfc6455) and as a storage location.